Building the go-to destination for kids shows, games, and so much more

 Gerhard Zeiler

-President at Turner International
+Turner International

 “As our industry undergoes huge evolution, the impact of digital disruption and changing consumer behavior continues to put audience insight right at the heart of our business strategy.”